Skip to content

 What if my goals are all short-term?

-Then short-term allocation should be 100%.
-This tool is for mixed-horizon savings.
-Pure short-term savings is better calculated with the short-term savings calculator.
+In that case the short-term allocation is the full amount.
+This tool is for mixed-horizon savings; pure short-term savings is calculated more directly with the short-term savings calculator.

 Related Calculators